-Solution: An important factor in charging a battery is not to charge it up to 100% that can cause a severe disorder of battery voltage and energy saving capacity.
-Instead, 85% charging limit is suggested by almost all manufacturers.
-Furthermore, high discharge can also result in, potential capacity loses for a lithium-ion battery. its predicted that 5-10 shallow discharge cycles are equal to one full discharge.
-In addition, obeying C rating for charge-discharge cycles is more effective toward safe battery function
+Solution: An important factor in charging a battery is not to charge it up to 100% which can cause a severe disorder of battery voltage and energy-saving capacity.
+Instead, an 85% charging limit is suggested by almost all manufacturers.
+Furthermore, high discharge can also result in, potential capacity losses for a lithium-ion battery.
+It is predicted that 5-10 shallow discharge cycles are equal to one full discharge.
+In addition, obeying the C rating for charge-discharge cycles is more effective for safe battery function.

 Factors Determining Lithium-ion Battery Price

-Lithium-ion is a kind of rechargeable battery in which lithium-ion moves from cathode (negative electrode) to anode (positive electrode) during discharge of the battery and vice versa while charging.
-A lithium-ion battery has potential application in areas such as a range of solar energy system, EV, E bike, forklift, RV and other large and small scale systems.
+Lithium-ion is a kind of rechargeable battery in which lithium-ion moves from the cathode (negative electrode) to anode (positive electrode) during discharge of the battery and vice versa while charging.
+A lithium-ion battery has potential application in areas such as a range of solar energy systems, EVs, E-bike, forklifts, RVs, and other large and small-scale systems.

-Hence it’s one of the high priced battery used world-wide.
-As general evaluation, a lithium-ion battery for an electric vehicle can cost between $7000-$20000, making it by far the most expensive item of the entire vehicle cost.
-However, its cost has come down 80-85 percent in the last decade, and will continue to an even more low ($60/kWh) price in future due to technology improvements.
+Hence it’s one of the high-priced batteries used worldwide.
+As a general evaluation, a lithium-ion battery for an electric vehicle can cost between $7000-$20000, making it by far the most expensive item of the entire vehicle cost.
+However, its cost has come down 80-85 percent in the last decade and will continue to an, even more, low ($60/kWh) price in the future due to technological improvements.

 Raw Material Price

-Raw materials needed for a lithium-ion battery and their cost can differ roughly upon the size, capacity and power of the battery.
-For instance, a most common cylindrical cell, the so-called 18650 cell has 18 mm width, 65 mm length and a total mass of about 40 g, and a capacity of approximately 1.35 Ah.
+Raw materials are needed for a lithium-ion battery and their cost can differ roughly on the size, capacity and power of the battery.
+For instance, the most common cylindrical cell, the so-called 18650 cell has 18 mm width, 65 mm length and a total mass of about 40 g, and a capacity of approximately 1.35 Ah.
 And the raw materials price for this lithium-ion battery cell is calculated to be $1.28/cell.